topcubaba/reqres/README.md

 [Flutter SVG](https://pub.dev/packages/flutter_svg) |

 ## Introduction
-App logs in with ReqRes API.
-After login, the app stays logged in until the user logs out even app is closed.
+The app logs in with the ReqRes API.
+After logging in, the app stays logged in even when it is closed until the user logs out.

--On the home page, there is a user list from ReqRes API.
+- On the home page, there is a user list from the ReqRes API.

 Here are the screenshots: